csexton/codeography.com/_posts/2012-12-08-source-maps-with-chrome-canary-and-rails-3.markdown

 ---
 layout: post
-title: Source Maps with Chrome and Rails
+title: Source Maps with Chrome Canary and Rails
 ---

-Update: Apperently this works fine in Chrome as well as Chorme Canary.
-Thanks Gábor.

-I was having problem piecing together all the steps to enabling source maps in <span style="text-decoration: line-through">Canary</span> Chrome.
+I was having problem piecing together all the steps to enabling source maps in Chrome Canary.
 I really wanted to get it working with the rails-sass gem that comes with Rails 3, and the Asset Pipeline.

 Eventually I got things working, this is what I did:

 ## Step 1:

-In Chrome  navigate to `chrome://flags/`
+In [Chrome Canary](https://tools.google.com/dlpage/chromesxs) navigate to `chrome://flags/`

 ## Step 2: